 Directors are elected by a plurality vote; the nominee(s) in each class who receive the highest number of votes cast, up to the number of directors to be elected in that class, are elected.
-The board's "majority voting" policy is described above with respect to Proposal No. 1.
+The board's "majority voting" policy is described above in the discussion of Proposal No. 1.